pajamaman7/tbuckets-recipes/README.md

 A list of personal recipes in markdown format and the source-code to render them on a website.

-Copied from https://github.com/Bastian/recipes, then modified to change markdown read style, and colorcheme to gruvbox :)
+Copied from https://github.com/Bastian/recipes, then modified to change markdown read style, and colorscheme to gruvbox :)

 ## Format